brikis98/yevgeniy-brikman-homepage/_posts/2023-02-09-shards-of-earth.md

 - Lovely universe-building; the book creates a vibrant galaxy to explore, full of history, politics, culture, and alien species that are actually unique (not just various colors of humanoid).

 - A number of fun, fully-thought out characters.
 Idris, Olli, Kit, Solace, and the rest of the Vulture God crew are all memorable, and you actually care what happens to them.
-The way they do wakes/funerals on space ships is beautiful.
+The way they do wakes/funerals on spaceships is beautiful.

 - The story is built around a central mystery—figuring out why the Architects, a _highly_ unique villain do what they do (I'm intentionally avoiding spoilers)—is highly intriguing.